Meet the Wu Yee Ambassadors

 Virginia Cheung, Recruiting Chair and Wu Yee’s Director of Advancement

 Virginia has over 10 years of non-profit development experience helping organizations create and implement fundraising strategies and infrastructure.
-Previously, she helped raise funds for the Chinese American International School, Artspan and Jewish Community Federation of San Francisco.
+In her previous roles, she helped raise funds for the Chinese American International School, Artspan and Jewish Community Federation of San Francisco.
 She also co-founded Give a Beat in 2013, a foundation channeling the power of music to raise awareness of youth and families impacted by mass incarceration.
-As a second generation immigrant and mother, her role at Wu Yee Children's Services provides an outlet for her passion in supporting immigrant, women and children's rights.
-She gladly supports organizations that align with her interests in education, art and design, language, culture, and social justice.
+Her role at Wu Yee Children's Services provides an outlet for her passion in supporting immigrant, women and children's rights.